 Introduction & how configuration works

 Cloud Spectra Gateway runs entirely inside your own AWS account.
 It is a software networking and AI appliance that replaces metered Amazon VPC networking services and metered LLM-API spend with a fixed EC2 cost -- Your Cloud, Off the Meter.
-There is no vendor control plane: traffic, configuration, logs and (for local inference) prompt data stay in your account at all times.
+There is no vendor control plane: traffic, configuration and logs stay in your account at all times.

 Network Gateway